JuliaGraphics/Luxor.jl/docs/src/example/examples.md

 ## Simple Typst equations

-You can also add equations to drawings using the [Typstry](https://github.com/jakobjpeters/Typstry.jl) package, which uses the [Typst](https://typst.app) typsetting engine.
+You can also add equations and typeset text to drawings using the [Typstry](https://github.com/jakobjpeters/Typstry.jl) package, which uses the [Typst](https://typst.app) typsetting engine.
 Pass the string containing the equation as a `TypstString` to the `text()` function.
 General formatting can be passed via the `preamble` keyword.

 ```julia
 using Luxor